-Of course such indications shall encourage a further study, but it is an interesting example of a fruitful combination of statistical and linguistic analysis, applied to an author whose fortune in the scholarship has been strongly compromised by a complete misrepresentation of the complex and peculiar nature of his text.
+Of course, such indications encourage further study, but this is an interesting example of a fruitful combination of statistical and linguistic analyses, applied to an author whose place in the scholarship has been strongly compromised by a complete misrepresentation of the complex and peculiar nature of his text.

-These examples highlights the fact that such an information would not be available to even the most attentive reader: the number of data considered is too wide to be hold mentally, and this sharp division is particularly meaningful because it takes into account all the grammatical categories.
-This prevents the risk of focusing only on one aspect, neglecting potentially meaningful pieces of information.
-Of course, without a closer reading of the text, the datum cannot be fully interpreted.
-However, the objective confirmation furnished by numbers is necessary to give the right direction to a further investigation.
-Therefore statistical analysis can represent a powerful tool for the scholar.
-Indeed, it does not only confirm or belies intuitions, but it also reveals information which would not be available with traditional linguistic analysis.
+The information generated in the examples above would not have been available to even the most attentive reader: the data points considered are too numerous to be maintained mentally, and this sharp division is particularly meaningful because it can take into account all grammatical categories.
+This prevents the risk of focusing only on a singular aspect and potentially neglecting meaningful pieces of information.
+Of course, without a closer reading of the text, datum cannot be fully interpreted.
+However, the objective confirmation provided by numbers is necessary to give the right direction to further investigation.
+Therefore, statistical analysis can be a powerful tool for the scholar.
+Indeed, it not only confirms or belies intuitions, but also reveals information that would not be available with traditional linguistic analysis.

 Bibliography